awatson1978/msbi-32400-final-project/readme.md

 ______________________________________
 #### Cancer Risks

-Interestingly, mutations on the rs45549044 SNP associated with ushering USH2A are [associated with carcinomas of the large intestine](http://cancer.sanger.ac.uk/cosmic/mutation/overview?id=1338810).
+Interestingly, mutations on the rs45549044 SNP associated with USH2A are [associated with carcinomas of the large intestine](http://cancer.sanger.ac.uk/cosmic/mutation/overview?id=1338810).
 Which means that people diagnosed with ASD may want to undergo the Autism Screening Panel to screen for colon cancer.

 ______________________________________
 #### Autism Screening Panel